-We operate in parts of the world where human rights are at risk, and we are therefore exposed to human rights-related issues, such as forced labor, child labor, bribery, and corruption.
+Our stance

+Respecting human rights is essential in conducting our business based on our management principle, the 4S model.
+We also believe that respecting human rights is fundamental to the JT Group Materiality, which is the core of sustainability management.
+We operate in vastly varied environments around the world, including, inevitably, in some territories where human rights are at risk.
+It's important that we address these risks proactively by seeking to understand our impacts and striving to respect human rights.

 Our commitment

 JT Group Human Rights Policy

 We respect human rights across our value chain and recognize the Universal Declaration of Human Rights, the International Bill of Human Rights, and the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
-Our JT Group Human Rights Policy , which has been approved by the JT Board of Directors, follows the framework provided by the UN Guiding Principles on Business and Human Rights.
-This means working to avoid infringing the rights of others, and addressing any adverse impacts of our global operations.
+Our JT Group Human Rights Policy (1), which has been approved by the JT Board of Directors, follows the framework provided by the UN Guiding Principles on Business and Human Rights.
+This means working to avoid infringing the rights of others and addressing any adverse impacts of our global operations.

-Our commitment to human rights is reinforced by our Board of Directors through our Code of Conduct.
+Our commitment to human rights is reinforced by our Board of Directors through our Codes of Conduct.
 Our Reporting Concerns Mechanism helps us ensure that we listen to and act on the grievances of those whose human rights might be impacted by our activities.
 Through this legitimate, fair, and accessible mechanism, we encourage employees and suppliers to speak up on human rights, without fear of retribution, about any concerns they may have.

 Our suppliers and growers throughout the world are obliged to respect human rights by adopting and maintaining internationally recognized labor standards regarding child labor, rights of workers, and workplace health and safety.
 They do this in line with:

 - JT Group Responsible Procurement Policy >

-- JT Group Supplier Standards
+- JT Group Supplier Standards D

 - Agricultural Labor Practices (ALP)

-To address our human rights issues, markets put in place their own customized corrective measures through human rights action plans.
+To address any human rights issues, markets put in place their own customized corrective measures through human rights action plans.
 We also have global programs that can be applied by the local markets to ensure a consistent approach across the Group.

-Read more: